-The Pharmaceutical Science Teaching Laboratory, for teaching principles of pharmaceutical science and providing hands-on experience
+Pharmaceutical Science Teaching Laboratory— The lab is for teaching principles of pharmaceutical science and providing hands-on

-in compounding of pharmaceutical dosage forms, is designed in a modular system in
+experience in compounding of pharmaceutical dosage forms.
+It is designed in a modular

-which eight students surround one instructor.
-The modular design facilitates student/instructor
+system in which eight students surround one instructor.
+The modular design facilitates

-interaction while enhancing active learning and small-group discussion.
-A closed-circuit
+student/instructor interaction while enhancing active learning and small-group discussion.

-TV system permits group viewing of specific examples or tapes of pre-programmed experiments.
+A closed-circuit TV system permits group viewing of specific examples or tapes of

-The Pharmaceutical Science Computer Laboratory, located next to the Pharmaceutical Science Teaching Laboratory, is designed to augment student learning in pharmaceutical science and dosage form compounding through self-paced computer-based learning in pharmaceutical calculations, medical terminology and pharmacokinetics.
+Pharmaceutical Science Computer Laboratory — Located next to the Pharmaceutical Science Teaching Laboratory, the lab is designed to augment student learning in pharmaceutical science and dosage form compounding through self-paced computer-based learning in pharmaceutical calculations, medical terminology and pharmacokinetics.

-The CVS Pharmacy Care Lab serves as a simulation aboratory for acute and primary care pharmacy services.
+CVS Pharmacy Care Lab — This lab serves as a simulation laboratory for acute and primary care pharmacy services.
 The primary care section is designed to simulate a modern ambulatory pharmacy practice setting.
 Medications, references, patient data documentation software, areas for physical assessment and patient counseling allow students to manage simulated patient cases.
 In the acute care section, students practice aseptic technique in the preparation of intravenous products and practice monitoring the patient's response to acute drug therapies.
-The Lab is equipped with state-of-the art audiovisual and computer capabilities.
+The lab is equipped with state-of-the art audiovisual and computer capabilities.